-Social Vulnerability Metric Fault Rupture Hazard Zone Entire Community Population 413 6,042 Number of households 142 2,213 Median household income \$56,608 \$59,386 Percentage of households under poverty limit 2.8% 5.1% Percentage of elderly households 27.5% 35.2% Percentage of adults with high school degree or higher Unknown 87.9% Percentage of adults with English competency 99.7% 95.5% Percentage of households with a disabled member 12.7% 15.3% in various locations in the county, were evaluated using the program's generalized estimates for the number and value of these structures in the County.
+Social Vulnerability Metric Fault Rupture Hazard Zone Entire Community Population 413 6,042 Number of households 142 2,213 Median household income \$56,608 \$59,386 Percentage of households under poverty limit 2.8% 5.1% Percentage of elderly households 27.5% 35.2% Percentage of adults with high school degree or higher Unknown 87.9% Percentage of adults with English competency 99.7% 95.5% Percentage of households with a disabled member 12.7% 15.3%

+HAZUS-MH, a software program and standardized methodology for estimating potential monetary losses from earthquake and select other hazards, was used to assess potential losses in Mono County.
+Three different earthquake scenarios, identifying several potential magnitude faults along specific faults in various locations in the county, were evaluated using the program's generalized estimates for the number and value of these structures in the County.
 One scenario evaluated an earthquake along the Hilton Creek fault, located in Long Valley west of Crowley Lake.
 The Temblor Seismic Hazard Rank along the Hilton Creek Fault, 32, is significant.
-The Mammoth Lakes area experienced four M≥6 shocks in the 1980s, which ruptured parts of the Hilton Creek fault (Bryant 1980).
-The scenario assumes a magnitude of 6.9 along the fault.
-HAZUS estimates that in such a scenario, about 922 buildings will be at least moderately damaged, 124 would be extremely damaged, and 15 damaged beyond repair.
-The quake would also damage more than 40 segments of highway and more than 40 bridges.
-The total economic loss estimated for this earthquake would be more than \$159.2 million, which includes building and lifeline-related losses based on the region's available inventory.
-Full reports provided by HAZUS are located in Appendix D.

-HAZUS-MH, a software program and standardized methodology for estimating potential monetary losses from earthquake and select other hazards, was used to assess potential losses in Mono County.
-Three different earthquake scenarios, identifying several potential magnitude faults along specific faults
+The Mammoth Lakes area experienced four M≥6 shocks in the